comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 ```
 This script meets the requirement of the client for a simple installation however, it could be simplified so that the user does not need to execute the program by typing ``bash install.sh``

+### problem solving
+1 how to detect is a word's lenght is ood or even
+     if [ $len%2 -eg 0 ]

+2 how to create a unstall program
+  rm -r App

 Evaluation
 -----------